discovery-unicamp/smartparking_unicamp/hardware/totem/README.md

 ### 6. Done!

 If everything was done correctly, the panels will start working just by turning on the power supply.

+## PCB Gerber Files

+We also included the Gerber files for the PCBs in the "pcb" folder.
+The circuit was divided into two different boards:

+- **Controller**: This board holds the ESP8266 microcontroller and the two multiplexers.
+It also has connectors designed to output all 14 segment signals and ground.
+It needs to be powered with 5V from the voltage regulator.
+We also included the option to add a 2200uF capacitor to filter the input power.

+- **Panel**: Since we decided to build two displays, we need two of these PCBs.
+They contain all the MOSFETs and connect directly to the controller.
+Each panel has screw terminals that connect to the ground pins of the display segments.